Feed for Birds: 7 Backyard Bird Food Options That Aren’t Seeds

 nitrub/Getty

-Further, splitting up your foods and/or seeds among your feeders keeps things organized and can aid in swifter feeding.
+Further, separating your foods and/or seeds among your feeders keeps things organized and can aid in swifter feeding.

 Perky-Pet Panorama Bird Feeder